bertrandchenal/menger/README.md

     (['2012', '8', '17'], 'Bill')

-Each counter is stored in a LevelDB database.
+Each counter is stored in the database (LevelDB or Sqlite).

 ## Example